Content

 About our office

-SBA's Office of Investment and Innovation (OII) leads programs that provide the high-growth small business community with access to financial capital and R&D funds to develop commercially viable innovations.
-Our work is underpinned by public-private partnerships that help small businesses grow from idea to initial public offering (IPO).
+SBA's Office of Investment and Innovation (OII) leads programs to support U.S. growth-oriented small businesses and startups.
+These programs provide access to financial capital, assistance, and networks for the success of innovation-driven small businesses.
+Our work is bolstered by public-private partnerships that drive small business growth from idea to impact.

 Leadership